Tag Archive for: tax prep

 If you underpay your estimated taxes or don’t pay them by the due dates, you may be subject to penalties.

-Xendoo’s business tax services will help you figure out what you owe if you’re unsure of how to calculate your estimated taxes.
+xendoo’s business tax services will help you figure out what you owe if you’re unsure of how to calculate your estimated taxes.

 Self-Employment Taxes